ckunakom/smule-song-list/README.md

 (Update) Still to this date (6-MAY-2022), there is still no desginated API or data request from Smule.
 If anyone finds out otherwise, please do let me know!

 Oh!
 Crediting my [buddy](https://github.com/Dorfnox) for helped looking for the workable url and for walking through my `while` syntax with me🙌

-### Update 7-MAR-2021:
-- Updated the hardcoding `offset += 25` to use the values from the data, `next_offset`.
-- Updated the request and the loop code to update the user with print statement and to handle different response codes.

 ### Untracked History & Update for 16-SEP-2020:
 I had to trash my repo and re-created it.
 Previous revision history is not available, but please note the following: